eirifu/obs-lua_simple-automation-set/README.md

 ### Countup Timer
 - So the viewer knows exactly how long the stream has been stuck on the BRB screen.

+You can also set negative time for "T-minus" countdown clocks that go positive.

 ### Emergency Volume Hotkey
 - Assign to a Desktop Audio source - also adds a hotkey in the options.